Suraj-kumar00/ProActive/README.md

 ## Some statistics

-Recently we conducted a survey and got some interesting data from people who are facing procrastination in their day-to-day lives.
+Recently we conducted a survey and got some interesting data from people facing procrastination in their daily lives.
 Have a look at the survey:

 ![ProActive procrastination survey report](https://raw.githubusercontent.com/Suraj-kumar00/ProActive/main/Assets/Statistics_of_ProActive.jpeg)